 Fast food workers must be able to stand in a confined area for most of their work schedule.
 They must be able to stay alert and be able to exercise quick thinking.
 The ability to handle pressure and maintain an adequate energy level are skills that may make the fast food worker's job much easier.

-The U.S. Bureau of Labor Statistics (BLS) stated that combined food preparation and serving workers (which included fast food workers) could expect to experience average employment growth from 2010-2020.
+The U.S. Bureau of Labor Statistics (BLS) stated that food preparation and serving workers (which included fast food workers) could expect average employment growth from 2012-2022, at 14%.
 Because of high turnover rates, job prospects should be favorable for these professionals.
-Combined food preparation and serving workers made a mean annual salary of $18,720 in May 2012, according to the BLS.
+Combined food preparation and serving workers made a mean annual salary of $18,880 in May 2013, according to the BLS.

 Related to Fast Food Worker: Job Description, Duties and Requirements